We Always Have Hope.

 Finance Manager

-Declan has worked part time for Team Hope since 2018 and helps manage and account for Team Hope’s funds.
+Meet Declan who has worked part time for Team Hope since 2018 and helps manage and account for Team Hope’s funds.

 We have an independent board with a variety of experience who help to govern us throughout the year, meet the board.